Connecting Students to Professionals • Professionals to Communities • Communities to Better Health

 To meet the needs of diverse communication backgrounds, the South Central KY AHEC contracts with The Cross Cultural Health Care Program to have individuals trained to teach "Bridging the Gap" Medical Interpreter Training.
 "Bridging the Gap" is a curriculum produced and provided by the Cross Cultural Health Care Program (CCHCP) in Seattle, Washington.

-Target Audience: Health educators, health care providers, foreign language students and bilingual lay persons who are interested in enhancing medical interpreting skills.
+Health educators, health care providers, foreign language students, and bilingual lay persons who are interested in enhancing medical interpreting skills.
 Experience as a medical interpreter is not a prerequisite for his training.
 Participants must be fluent in English and at least one non-English language.

 This is not a language course, per se, although it does aid in the development of medical vocabulary.
 We assume that interpreters coming into this training are already fluent in English and in at least one non-English language.
 Since there is no official interpreter fluency verification instrument in Kentucky, it is mandatory that the application provide proof of fluency either through educational courses or through life experiences.